 The Kraal has successfully bred 66 babies since February 2000.
 Nearly all the mothers gave rides to tourists up to the time they gave birth.
 Going into town and giving rides means the mothers get to socialise and exercise up to the time they give birth.
 This is obviously most important for their mental and physical well being.
 Elephants that do not work get bored, frustrated and physically out of condition.
 The success of our breeding program proves that giving rides to tourists is positive and enhances successful birth success rates.
 For more information about elephant riding please see Elephant riding facts.pdf

 FACT Happy, healthy elephants breed.

 Getting pregnant and having a successful birth for elephants is similar in principle to humans.
 If women are stressed they find it hard to get pregnant, the same can be said for elephants.
-So even though our elephants, as do all the elephants in Thailand, are sometimes chained and have mahouts who use a takaw, they still get pregnant and have healthy babies.
-Sixty six successful births since February 2000 is proof that happy, healthy elephants breed.
+So even though our elephants, as all the elephants in Thailand, are sometimes tethered and have mahouts who carry a takaw, they still get pregnant and have healthy babies.
+Because neither of those practical tools are detrimental to the elephant’s physical and psychological well being because they are used humanely and correctly.
+Sixty -eight successful births since February 2000 is proof that happy, healthy elephants breed.

 FACT Mahouts and owners treat their elephants very well.